dreamworkerln/StarGame/readme.md

 2 - NOVICE
 3 - EXPERIENCED
 4 - SPECIALIST
-5 - IMPERIAL NAVY LIEUTENANT
+5 - IMPERIAL NAVY ENSIGN
-6 - IMPERIAL NAVY LORD-CAPITAN
+6 - IMPERIAL NAVY LIEUTENANT
+7 - IMPERIAL NAVY LORD-LIEUTENANT
+8 - IMPERIAL NAVY COMMANDER
+9 - IMPERIAL NAVY CAPITAN

 Code need refactoring, etc., but better if it was written in C++ to avoid using buffer objects for Vector2, GC related things, so i give up to do this.